Skip to main content

 The evolution of guitar craftsmanship also played a role in flamenco's growth.
 Legendary luthiers like Antonio de Torres (1817–1892) perfected the design of the modern classical guitar, which influenced the flamenco guitar’s construction.
 Flamenco guitars are lighter, with a shallower body and a more percussive sound than classical guitars, allowing for the rapid rhythms and dynamic range typical of the genre.

-Introduction and information about me
+Introduction about me